Brad Agle said:

 “In a dynamic, unpredictable environment, introverts are often more effective leaders – particularly when workers are proactive, offering ideas for improving the business.
 Such behavior can make extroverted leaders feel threatened.”

-Introverts are better able to manage situations which extroverts find hard to navigate.
-Being calm, introspective and quiet is crucial for organizational success in the long run.
+Introverts are better able to manage situations that extroverts find hard to navigate.
+Being calm, introspective, and quiet is crucial for organizational success in the long run.